 #43 – Charlottesville, VA

-Home to The University of Virginia, one of the “public Ivies,” Charlottesville is also famous for being the birthplace of not one, but two United States Presidents: Thomas Jefferson and James Monroe.
-For its relatively small size, the town has a lot to offer in terms of entertainment.
+This notable college town is home to The University of Virginia, one of the “public Ivies.”
+While not the largest city, Charlottesville is also famous for being the birthplace of not one, but two United States Presidents: Thomas Jefferson and James Monroe.
+For its relatively small size and high student population, the town has a lot to offer for entertainment.
 Four different venues and performance halls welcome first class entertainers to perform for residents and visitors.
 Charlottesville is also a fairly sizeable hub for indie musicians and is home to the popular Dave Matthews Band.
 For the outdoorsy type, there is the Shenandoah National Park, featuring scenic hiking trails and beautiful panoramas.

 Colleges: University of Virginia